 Strong propensity for critical thinking and analytical skills

-Ability to work independently, prioritize work and manage multiple priorities on deadline.
+Ability to work independently, prioritize work, and manage multiple priorities on a deadline.

 Ability to develop and maintain effective working relationships with public and private entities in order to maximize affiliate strategic goals and plans.

 Proficient in Microsoft Office and top social media platforms.